-Nursing Clio is a collaborative blog project that ties historical scholarship to present-day political, social, and cultural issues surrounding gender and medicine.
-Men’s and women’s bodies, their reproductive rights, and their healthcare are often at the center of political debate and have also become a large part of the social and cultural discussions in popular media.
-Whether the topic is abortion, birth control, sex, or the pregnant body, each and every one of these issues is embedded with historical dynamics of race, class, and gender.
-Our tagline – The Personal is Historical – is meant to convey that the medical debates that dominate today’s headlines are, in fact, ongoing dialogues that reach far back into our country’s past.
+Nursing Clio is an open access, peer-reviewed, collaborative blog project that ties historical scholarship to present-day issues related to gender and medicine.
+Men’s and women’s bodies, their reproductive rights, and their healthcare are often at the center of social, cultural, and political debates.
+Our tagline – The Personal is Historical – is meant to convey that the issues that dominate today’s headlines are, in fact, ongoing dialogues that reach far back into our country’s past.

-The mission of Nursing Clio is to provide a platform for historians, health care workers, community activists, students, and the public at large to engage in socio-political and cultural critiques of this ongoing and historical debate over the gendered body, the history of medicine, popular culture, current events, and other issues outside of medicine that catch our attention (be it music, culture, TV, whatever).
-It is our contention that Nursing Clio will provide a coherent, intelligent, informative, and fun historical source for these issues.
+The mission of Nursing Clio is to provide a platform for historians, health care workers, community activists, students, and the public at large to engage in socio-political and cultural critiques of this ongoing and historical dialogue regarding the gendered body, the history of medicine, popular culture, current events, and other issues that catch our attention.
+Nursing Clio provides a coherent, intelligent, informative, and fun historical source for the consideration of these topics.

 Oh, and why name our blog Nursing Clio?
 Well, I am glad you asked.